deeptools/deepTools/README.md

 deepTools consists of a set of modules that can be used independently to work with mapped reads.
 We have subdivided such tasks into *quality controls*, *normalizations* and *visualizations*.

-Given, for example, a

-Here's a concise summary of the tools.
+Here's a concise summary of the tools:

 | tool | type | input files | main output file(s) | application |
 |------|--------|-------------|--------------- |---------------|